vercel/next.js/errors/large-page-data.md

 #### Why This Error Occurred

-For one of your pages, a large amount of page data (>= 128KB) was returned which can negatively impact performance as the data needs to parsed on the client before a page can be hydrated.
+One of your pages includes a large amount of page data (>= 128KB).
+This can negatively impact performance since page data must be parsed by the client before the page is hydrated.

 #### Possible Ways to Fix It